All Diseases Begin in Your Gut

 Your gut is critical for good health—not just good digestive health, but proper function of quite literally every internal system and function.

-The bacteria in your gut at your first line of defense against exterior attacks, make sure your body gets enough nutrients, and plays a significant role in keeping your brain healthy and functioning properly.
+The bacteria in your gut are your first line of defense against exterior attacks, making sure your body gets enough nutrients, and playing a significant role in keeping your brain healthy and functioning properly.

 Resources: